roliveira81/CI-MS4-T4H-Portal/README.md

 <div align="center">
 <img src="static/img/logos/logo_readme.png" alt="T4H Metallica Tribute Band"/>
 <br>
-A METALLICA tribute band from Brazil
+Brazilian METALLICA tribute band
 </div>

 # Overview

 This is the virtual HQ of one of the most important Metallica tribute bands from South America, called THE FOUR HORSEMEN.
 A responsive website for those interested in finding out more about the band's history and activities, our members, merchandising, upcoming shows and taking the band to their city/country.

-THE FOUR HORSEMEN born in 2003, aiming to reproduce the spirit and presence of the most extraordinary band in the world, METALLICA.
+tribute band born in 2003, aiming to reproduce the spirit and presence of the most extraordinary band in the world, METALLICA.
 Underneath the passion for their style and sound, our band's restless motivation is to bring the audience the feeling of being in an authentic Metallica concert.

-The aim of this web application is to strengthen our online presence, gathering all the information spread over other social media platforms and have the chance to sell band merchandising products and increase show business managers interaction, offering a proper communication channel.
+The aim of this web application is to strengthen our online presence, gathering all the information spread over other social media platforms and have the chance to sell band merchandising products, as well as increase show business managers interactions, offering a proper communication channel.

 ---
 ![App ScreenShot](static/images/)